-HSNT has grown from its grassroots beginnings into a highly respected agency dedicated to making a difference in North Texas communities.
+HSNT has grown from our grassroots beginnings into a highly respected organization with six health centers and 120 employees serving on the front lines, dedicated to making a difference in the North Texas communities we serve.

-The organization known today as Health Services of North Texas, Inc. (HSNT) was formed by Dr. Richard Sale and his wife, Teel Sale, along with the help of many local citizens whose lives had been affected by Infectious Disease/HIV in some way.
-In the beginning, Infectious Disease/HIV Denton’s primary goals were to provide support groups, volunteer assistance, education to the community, and comfort to clients and their families in their struggle with Infectious Disease/HIV.
+The organization known today as Health Services of North Texas, Inc. (HSNT) was formed by Dr. Richard Sale and his wife, Teel Sale, along with the help of many local citizens whose lives had been affected by HIV/AIDS in some way.
+In the beginning, our primary goals were to provide support groups, volunteer assistance, education to the community, and comfort to clients and their families in their struggle with HIV/AIDS.

-The agency grew as it became increasingly apparent how many people living with Infectious Disease/HIV were not able to secure the medicines and foods they needed.
-When federal Ryan White CARE Act funding became available, we became Aids Services of North Texas (ASNT), began providing comprehensive medical care, and our service area expanded across five counties with offices in Denton, Plano, and Greenville.
+Our services expanded as it became increasingly apparent how many people living with HIV/AIDS were not able to secure the medicines and foods they needed.
+When federal Ryan White CARE Act funding became available, we became AIDS Services of North Texas (ASNT), began providing comprehensive medical care for people living with HIV/AIDS, and our service area expanded across five counties with offices in Denton, Plano, and Greenville.

-ASNT provided outpatient medical care, medical and comprehensive case management, housing assistance, mental health counseling, prescription assistance, food pantry, and transportation to over 500 Infectious Disease/HIV clients living in Denton, Collin, Hunt, Rockwall, and Kaufman Counties.
-As ASNT continued to provide services to the low-income North Texans living with Infectious Disease/HIV, it became increasingly apparent there existed wider unmet needs in the areas we served.
+ASNT provided outpatient medical care, case management, housing assistance, mental health counseling, prescription assistance, food donations, and transportation to over 500 clients living with HIV/AIDS in Denton, Collin, Hunt, Rockwall, and Kaufman Counties.
+As ASNT continued to provide services to low-income North Texans living with /HIV/AIDS, it became increasingly apparent that there were wider unmet needs in the areas we served.

 We serve in order to make North Texans healthier.

 We are a Federally Qualified Health Center (FQHC) and FTCA Deemed.